courseworks/ap1398-2-hw4/readme.md

   ```c++
   Student (long id, double hw, double mid_proj, double mid_exam, double party=50);
   ```
   **Note**: All the data except the homework grades (which are real grades) are generated randomly!
-So don't be happy!
+So don't get excited!

 This constructor gets all informations of a student and creates it's object.